Prostate cancer screening

 Prostate cancer screening is the screening process used to detect undiagnosed prostate cancer in men without signs or symptoms.
 When abnormal prostate tissue or cancer is found early, it may be easier to treat and cure, but it is unclear if early detection reduces mortality rates.

 Screening precedes a diagnosis and subsequent treatment.
 The digital rectal examination (DRE) is one screening tool, during which the prostate is manually assessed through the wall of the rectum.
 The second screening tool is the measurement of prostate-specific antigen (PSA) in the blood.
 The evidence remains insufficient to determine whether screening with PSA or DRE reduces mortality from prostate cancer.
-A 2013 Cochrane review concluded PSA screening results in "no statistically significant difference in prostate cancer-specific mortality...".
-The American studies were determined to have a high bias.
-European studies included in this review were of low bias and one reported "a significant reduction in prostate cancer-specific mortality."
-PSA screening with DRE was not assessed in this review.
-DRE was not assessed separately.

 Most recent guidelines have recommended that the decision whether or not to screen should be based on shared decision-making, so that men are informed of the risks and benefits of screening.
 In 2012, the American Society of Clinical Oncology recommended screening be discouraged for those who are expected to live less than ten years, while for those with a longer life expectancy, a decision should be made by the person in question.
 In general, they concluded that based on recent research, "it is uncertain whether the benefits associated with PSA testing for prostate cancer screening are worth the harms associated with screening and subsequent unnecessary treatment."